thommichel/font-cracker/README.md

 4. The actual letter of the image from step 3.
 In the example of `examples/trees_s.png` this would simply be `s`.
 Keep in mind that this is case senstive so make sure the letter matches the case of the letter in the font

 5. The percent threshold.
 This threshold determines what percent of a match the letter must be in order to be considered.
 The lower this is, the more accurate the program will be, but the longer it will take.
-This must be a float between 0 and 1
+This must be a float between 0 and 1.
+If some letters cannot be identified, rerun the program at a lower threshhold.

 For other examples of inputs, look at the commented out examples in `main.py`

+### Font File Alternatives

+If instead of a `.ttf` or `.otf` file, a folder will all of the letters as images is found instead, it can be used instead of a font file.
+For this to work ensure each letter matches the following format

+lower case letter: `a` --> `a_l.png`

+upper case letter: `A` --> `a_u.png`

+where `_l` signifies lower case and `_u` signifies upper case

+This folder can then be entered instead of a font file in the CLI.
+Look at `examples/fonts/unown` for reference